pravega/pravega-sensor-collector/README.md

 4. If you have deployed Flink Tools, within 2 minutes, on the SDP host, you should see the sample events written to the directory `/desdp/lts/edge-data-project-pvc-*/streaming-data-platform/$(hostname)/sensors-parquet/`.

+#### Parquet

+Parquet files must not have special characters or spaces in their header.
+Data is parsed to efficiently produce events in JSON format.
+When possible, integers and floating point values will be converted to their corresponding JSON data types.

+The script [run-with-gradle-parquet-files-ingest.sh](pravega-sensor-collector\scripts\run-with-gradle-parquet-file-ingest.sh) can be edited for testing.

+Note: For windows, Hadoop requires native libraries on Windows to work properly.
+You can download `Winutils.exe` to fix this.
+See [here](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems).

 ## Phase IV Leap Wireless Gateway Integration